 Dreamers?
 Luxury lovers?
 Hideaway seekers?
 Put Fogo Island on your Canada bucket list.

-To experience cool coastal landscapes combined with the warmest hospitality, remote Fogo Island, off the shore of Newfoundland and Labrador, is the ultimate place to go.
+To experience cool coastal landscapes combined with the warmest hospitality, remote Fogo Island, off the shore of Newfoundland and Labrador in Atlantic Canada, is the ultimate place to go.
 It’s a rugged and windswept island, dotted with brightly colored houses and fishing stages (platforms built at the water’s edge for cleaning and salting cod).

 In the spring, monolithic icebergs drift by, and in the summer, whales feed along the coastline.
 The island is also criss-crossed by over 125 miles (200 km) of scenic hiking trails – you can stop in at local art studios on the way.
 There’s also a diverse foodie scene, but don’t miss the fish-and-chips, a Newfoundland specialty.